ShayanDodge/shayandodge.github.io/_pages/about.md

 ## Key Contributions

-**Physics-Informed Neural Networks for Electromagnetic Problems**
+**Physics-Informed Neural Networks (PINNs) for Electromagnetic Problems**
-  Physics-Informed Neural Networks (PINNs) offer a promising alternative to classical electromagnetic (EM) solvers like FEM, FDTD, and BEM by learning solutions directly from governing equations, reducing the need for meshing and large-scale simulations.
+  PINNs offer a promising alternative to classical electromagnetic (EM) solvers like FEM, FDTD, and BEM by learning solutions directly from governing equations, reducing the need for meshing and large-scale simulations.
 My research contributions include:

   - Adaptive residual PINN (STAR-PINN) for time-domain magnetic diffusion [<a href="https://ieeexplore.ieee.org/abstract/document/11122441">Paper</a>][<a href="">GitHub</a>]
   - Hybrid Boundary Element–PINN Method for Electromagnetic Analysis [<a href="https://ieeexplore.ieee.org/abstract/document/10755077">Paper</a>][<a href="https://github.com/ShayanDodge/hybrid-bem-pinn-electromagnetics">GitHub</a>]